After your degree

-In an Economics major in the JMSB BComm degree, you’ll:
+In an Economics major in the John Molson School of Business BComm degree, you’ll:

 A Bachelor of Commerce degree takes a minimum of three or four years (90 - 120 credits) of full-time study, depending on your academic background.

-A minor in Economics (12 credits) is available only to JMSB undergraduate students.
-This minor fulfils half of the 24 elective credits in your BComm and complements your major field of study.
+A Minor in Economics (12 credits) is only available to John Molson School of Business students already in the program.
+A minor will fulfil the 12 elective credits in your BComm and complement your major field of study.

 Our degree opens up many careers paths, including: